 The flight program will be flown within a clearly marked area of 1,000 meters (approximately 3,300 feet) square whose central point will be the intersection of the main (X) and secondary (Y) axes.
 The Judges will be located between 150 meters (approximately 500 feet) and 250 meters (approximately 800 feet) from the edge of the box on an extension of the Y axis.
-The FAA Deadline normally will be a minimum of 500 feet from the boundary of the box, but the exact location is specified in the special provisions of the waiver.
+A Deadline may or may not be part of a contest's aerobatic box lateral boundaries.
+If a Deadline exists, it will normally be a minimum of 500 feet from the boundary of the box, but the exact location will be specified by either the special provisions of the FAA waiver, or the Contest Director.
 Boundary Judges are stationed such that there is a 50 meter (164 feet) buffer zone before boundary infringement penalties are noted.
 The Aerobatic Box in all sanctioned contests will be over or adjacent to a suitable landing area.